 [(F) The parties are also on even date herewith entering into a Construction Agreement.]

 [(G) This Bilateral Connection Agreement is entered into on the basis of the Connect and Manage Arrangements.
 [Directly Connected power Station and Distribution System where associated with Connect and Manage Power Station.] ]

+[(H) This is a [Gate 1 Agreement][Gate 2 Agreement].]

 NOW IT IS HEREBY AGREED as follows: